MPRE Common Test Accommodations

 - non-Scantron answer sheet

-A letter from your medical professional typically is required for any courtesy arrangements.
+A letter from your medical professional is required for any courtesy arrangements.
 Contact MPRE Test Accommodation Services for instructions on how to request a courtesy arrangement.

 Medically Related Items Allowed in the Test Center